LOADING ...

 they may they're both faggots and they won't take either of them.

-And three do it, three, can you imagine, three people walking in
+And three people do it, three, can you imagine, three walking in

 guitar.

-sing it it does.
-Here it comes.
+sing it when it does. it comes.

-Walk right in it's the back
+Walk right in around the back

 You can get you want, at Alice's Restaurant